Beaune-la-Rolande internment camp: Memorials

 A larger memorial, built from black marble and inscribed with a gold Star of David, was inaugurated on 14 May 1989.
 It lists the names of 310 deported families identified through archival research.

 In 1994, a plaque was placed on the façade of the former railway station used for deportations, installed by the Association des Fils et Filles des Déportés Juifs de France.
 In 2008, remnants of Barrack No. 4, one of the camp's original wooden buildings, were recovered and reconstructed at the Musée-Mémorial des Enfants du Vel' d'Hiv in Orléans.
 That same year, the Mémorial de la Shoah in Paris organised the exhibition Derniers Souvenirs ("Last Memories"), featuring objects created by prisoners at Beaune-la-Rolande and Pithiviers during the early months of internment.

 In 2013, a second camp barrack was discovered in a private garden, where it had stood since being sold in 1948.
 Donated to the Cercil museum, it was found to contain detainees' graffiti, names, and a message dated 6 August 1942: "En souvenir pour ceux qui passeront ici" ("In memory for those who will pass through here").
-The inscription is believed to have been written by Emma and Aline Korenbajzer, a mother and child later deported to Auschwitz and murdered.
+The inscription was authenticated in October 2013 by a graphologist as the handwriting of Emma Korenbajzer, a Jewish mother later deported and murdered at Auschwitz, together with her daughter Aline.
 The structure was dismantled and preserved for study.

 Today, all visible traces of the camp have disappeared.
 Only the street name rue des Déportés and the commemorative stele remain.
 Since 1991, the Musée Mémorial des enfants du Vel' d'Hiv in Orléans has been responsible for preserving and transmitting the history of the Beaune-la-Rolande camp.
 Each year, a commemorative ceremony is held by local associations on the second Sunday of May.